Metal Detection Reconnaissance

 All artifacts of interest are assigned a field specimen number and the location of recovery is marked by a non-conductive pin flag for subsequent mapping.
 Any unidentified items are considered to be artifacts and are collected for laboratory analysis.
 The artifact collection bag includes all pertinent information including the date, operator's name, detector type, axis of sweep and the depth of the recovered item.
 Field specimen bags are subsequently collected and recorded in a Field Specimen Log.
 Items recovered but not assigned field specimen identification are collected and counted permitting statistical analysis of metal artifact density recovered within the survey area.

 2-2-90 Method of Intensive Metal Detection: HAR has refined an intensive metal detection survey procedure that we have dubbed the 2-2-90 Method.
 A grid is established of discretionary size, usually 10-15 meter units with the former being the more desirable.
-Units larger than 15-meters are difficult for operators to cover completely and should be avoided.
+Units larger than 15-meters are more difficult for operators to cover thoroughly and should be avoided.
 Technicians are assigned to grid units and the survey axis is determined by instrument type.
-Typically, the Type I operators survey units along the N-S axis and technicians using Type II instruments investigate along the E-W axis.
-The Type III instrument may be substituted for either of the other two types of detectors.
+For example, the Type I operators survey units along the N-S axis and technicians using Type II instruments investigate along the E-W axis.
+The Type III or P.I. instruments may be substituted for either of the other two types of detectors.

 Each grid square is examined in overlapping sweeps resulting in 100% initial coverage.
 Following completion of a unit, a second technician with an opposite type detector is assigned to survey the unit perpendicular to the first operator's sweep.
 Operator skill and detector performance are integrated in this fashion.
 This technique results in coverage by 2 operators using 2 complimentary detectors, and at a 90 degree angle of approach.
 Coverage is improved exponentially and either results in an increase of collected artifacts or more thoroughly substantiates the lack of metal artifact remains within a given survey unit.